Latest News

 EU selects tungsten and rare earths as first stockpiles to curb China's dependence

-A spokesperson for the Port of Rotterdam declined to comment immediately.
+A spokesperson for Port of Rotterdam declined to comment immediately.
 A spokesperson from the European Commission declined comment.
 Reporting by Julia Payne, Pratima Dasai and Bernadettebaum.
 Editing by Bernadettebaum.

 (source: Reuters)